 Steeped in history and famous for being a regular filming location on Poldark, Charlestown is a wonderful location for your holiday in South Cornwall.
-Our collection of holiday homes in Charlestown have been specially selected to bring you the best that the south coast has to offer.
+Our collection of holiday cottages and homes in Charlestown have been specially selected to bring you the best that the south coast has to offer.

 Whether you are looking for a self-catering cottage for a romantic break or a holiday home for your family summer escape, we will help you find the holiday let that is right for you.
 Explore all the south coast of Cornwall has to offer with one of our holiday homes.

 If you are looking to find a Cornwall holiday cottage surrounded by history and fun days out then Charlestown, on the Rame Peninsula, should be high on your list of candidates.

 Poldark fans will be familiar with Charlestown as one of the show’s regular filming locations.
 Charlestown is a harbour village, with the harbour originally being built in the 1700s to import coal and export copper.
 A walk around the harbour feels like stepping back in time, with tall ships being kept for visitors to admire.
 A visit to the Charlestown Harbour & Shipwreck Museum is a must, with exhibitions (including a cooperage and a blacksmithery) and over 8,000 items to explore.

 Nearby beaches include the beautiful Hemmick Beach, which is off the beaten track but well worth seeking out.
 Small but perfectly formed, this dog-friendly beach is the perfect place to sit, watch the sea for a while and forget your cares.
 Other nearby beaches are Pentewan Beach and Par Sands.